-1.7 What effect would an increased demand for Welsh-medium provision, as a result of introducing the Offer, have in these electoral wards?
+1.7 What effect would an increased demand for

+Increased demand for Welsh-medium provision, as a result of introducing the Offer, have in these electoral wards?

 The authority in its Welsh in Education Strategic Plan (WESP) has identified strategies to develop the number of children in the authority accessing Welsh Medium Provision.